instantlinux/apicrud-ui/README.md

 * Set environment variables as defined below, at least `REACT_APP_API_URL`.
 * Invoke `make ui_local` to bring up the UI, and access by the URL http://localhost:3000.
 * Initial login for `admin` for a newly created database is `p@ssw0rd`.

+Documentation for the API, defined in openapi.yaml in the instantlinux/apicrud application example (swagger format), can be viewed through the UI as http://localhost:8080/api/v1/ui.

 ### Environment variables